 Let’s dive in!

-Step 1 of the framework is to Align Your Actions.
+Step 1 of the framework is to Align Your Efforts.

-To align your actions with your business goals, you need to have a clear understanding of what those goals are and how you will measure progress towards them.
+To align your efforts with your business goals, you need to have a clear understanding of what those goals are and how you will measure progress towards them.

 By having a plan in place, you can ensure that your actions are focused and aligned with your goals.